Xovee/stcf/README.md

 We would like to show our gratitude to the authors of UrbanFM, FODE, UrbanODE, and others, for sharing their data and codes.
 We express our gratitude to reviewers and editors for giving constructive feedbacks.
-This work was initially submitted to a conference on January 2021.
+This work was initially submitted to a conference in January, 2021.

 ## Contact